Home Business Shoestring Marketing Secrets

 When you run a home business, you need to advertise as much as other businesses, but chances are you don’t have the same size advertising budget.
 Here are eight home business marketing secrets that can help you get the word out without going broke.

-Fortunately there are many inexpensive ways to make customers aware of your products and services.
-In fact, all it takes to find effective, low-cost marketing opportunities for homebased and small businesses is a little ingenuity and a lot of persistence.
+Fortunately, there are many inexpensive ways to make customers aware of your products and services.
+In fact, all it takes to find effective, low-cost marketing opportunities for home-based and small businesses is a little ingenuity and a lot of persistence.
 Here are some ideas to get you started.

 Let everybody know you’re in business

-If you’ve left another company to start your own competing business, look for discrete ways to let business contacts you made at that company know you’ve gone out on your own.
-Don’t copy the company’s client list and take it with you – that could get you sued.
+If you’ve left another company to start your own competing business, look for discreet ways to let business contacts you made at that company know you’ve gone out on your own.
+Don’t copy the company’s client list and take it with you — that could get you sued.
 But do call the contacts you made.
 Or, tell them in person when you see them at conferences or business network meetings.
 If you signed a noncompete agreement at your former employer, get advice from your attorney before starting the business or soliciting clients.

 Avoid marketing to the wrong prospects